Ilejk/reserved-clone/README.md

 Hi,
 This is my take on reserved app.
-I'm still learning so some things aren't perfect but will be updating this app in the future for sure.
+I'm still learning so some things aren't perfect or finished yet but will be updating this app in the future.

 ## Getting Started